 Around the dome

-A good place to do this.
+A good place to do this (although we weren't supposed to).

 Go Gary!

-from the slippery Skylab roof
+view from the roof of Skylab

-Here's the top of the dome and the taxiway as seen from the roof of skylab.
+Here's the top of the dome and the taxiway as seen from the roof of Skylab.

 I didn't see this guy, but his visit was well documented by Marshall and others.
 Behind the skua are the instrument mounts and winch structure above old (buried) Clean Air, and the end of the fuel arch.